-Expenditure – Actual outlay of monies for goods or services.
+Expenditure – The amount paid for goods or services.

-Full-Time Equivalent (FTE) – A measure of determining personnel staffing, computed by equating 2,080 hours of work per year (2,912 for firefighters) with one full-time equivalent position.
+Full-Time Equivalent (FTE) – A measure of determining personnel staffing, computed by equating 2,080 hours of work per year with one full-time equivalent position.

-Fund Balance – The excess of an entity’s assets over its liabilities; also known as excess revenues over expenditures.
+Fund Balance – The excess of assets over its liabilities; also known as excess revenues over expenditures.
 A negative fund balance is sometimes called a deficit.

 General Fund – Used to account for all general operating expenditures and revenues, this is the City’s largest fund.
 Revenues in the general fund primarily are from property taxes, sales tax, the business license tax and State aid.